Access the Series: Enrolling now in The Estate Registry. →

 Final Presentation

-1. Drizzle the white balsamic emulsion over the salad immediately prior to service, or serve alongside in a glass carafe.
-Toss gently to coat the botanicals without compromising their structural integrity.
+1. Drizzle the white balsamic vinaigrette over the salad immediately prior to service, or serve alongside in a glass carafe.
+Toss gently to coat the greens without wilting them.

 The Heart of the Table